1964–1965 Scripto strike

-The 1964–1965 Scripto strike was a labor strike that involved workers for the Scripto company in Atlanta, Georgia, United States.
-The strike began on November 27, 1964, and lasted until January 9, 1965, when the company and union agreed to a three-year contract that included wage increases and improved employee benefits.
+Workers for the Scripto company in Atlanta, Georgia, United States, held a labor strike from November 27, 1964, to January 9, 1965.
+It ended when the company and union agreed to a three-year contract that included wage increases and improved employee benefits.
 The strike was an important event in the history of the civil rights movement, as both civil rights leaders and organized labor activists worked together to support the strike.

-Scripto is an American company that produced writing implements and lighters in the 1960s.
-Their main production facility was based in Sweet Auburn, an African-American neighborhood of Atlanta, and the company's workforce was primarily made up of black women.
+Scripto produced writing implements and lighters in the 1960s.
+Its main production facility was based in Sweet Auburn, an African-American neighborhood of Atlanta, and the company's workforce was primarily made up of black women.
 Since 1940, there had been various attempts to unionize the factory, including an effort by the United Steelworkers in the 1940s.
 By and large, unionization efforts were supported by members of Atlanta's black elite and by black church leaders in the area, who believed that a union could help improve the working conditions and wages for the workers.
-In 1963, the International Chemical Workers Union (ICWU) was able to unionize the plant.
+In 1963, the International Chemical Workers' Union (ICWU) was able to unionize the plant.
 This came during the civil rights movement, and union organizers succeeded in part by tying their union drive to the larger fight for civil rights that was occurring throughout the country and especially in the southern United States, where the plant was located.
 Following the unionization, the ICWU sought to secure a labor contract with Scripto, but the company instead challenged the union in court, arguing that the union election had been unfair.
-After the National Labor Relations Board ruled against the company, they remained reluctant to negotiate with the union and negotiations continued into November 1964.
-The main point of contention regarded wage increases, as the union wanted an eight percent raise across the board while the company pushed for a four percent wage increase for "skilled" employees and a two percent raise for "unskilled" employees.
+After the National Labor Relations Board ruled against the company, they remained reluctant to negotiate with the union, and negotiations continued into November 1964.
+The main point of contention regarded wage increases, as the union wanted an eight-percent raise across the board while the company pushed for a four-percent wage increase for "skilled" employees and a two-percent raise for "unskilled" employees.
 The union argued that this was racially discriminatory, as almost all of the factory's white employees were considered skilled and nearly all of the African American employees were considered unskilled.